bahrus/for-fetch/README.md

 as=html shadow=open ></for-fetch>
 ```

-This pacakge contains two alternative classes -- one for which the be-hashing-out check is opt-in, the other which requires it.
+This package contains two alternative classes -- one for which the be-hashing-out check is opt-in, the other which requires it.

 ## Example 3 - Sending data to a target: [TODO]